 When you first open your server’s Firewall settings the rules list will be empty and the firewall itself is disabled.
-If you already have active services running on your server such as a website or a database, keep the firewall disabled until you’ve created all the required rules to avoid blocking connections while making configurations.
-Select Enabled or Disabled in the drop-down menu, then click the Save -button next to the selection box to turn the firewall on or off.
+If you already have active services running on the server such as a website or a database, keep the firewall disabled until you have created all the required rules to avoid blocking connections while making configurations.
+Select Enabled or Disabled in the drop-down menu, then click the Save button next to the selection box to turn the firewall on or off.

 Before configuring new rules, first, check the Default Rule settings for both incoming and outgoing traffic rules.
 These define the baseline rule for any traffic to each direction when no other rules match the data packet in question.

-The most common approach for a firewall configuration is to use drop or reject as the default rule and defining the rules list to accept connections you want to allow.
-Usually, there’s no need to block outgoing traffic as anything on your cloud server should be installed and configured intentionally by you, but the option is there in case you need to be more restrictive.
+The most common approach for a firewall configuration is to use drop as the default rule and defining the rules list to accept connections you want to allow.
+Usually, there is no need to block outgoing traffic as anything on your cloud server should be installed and configured intentionally by you, but the option is there in case you need to be more restrictive.

-Start by setting the incoming traffic option to Default rule: reject, and click the Save changes -button to confirm.
+Start by setting the incoming traffic option to Default rule: drop, and click the Save changes button to confirm.